loibucket/hes-2020-DGMD-S-17-AUTOBUS/Report2.md

 - Yikun: The camera was laggy at first, so my collision avoidance was not performing well.
 I adjusted camera refresh rate and motor speed, and the images were able to catch up with the motion of the bot and I got better-than-expected results at the end.

 3. What do you hope to accomplish in the coming week?
-- Loi: Build image recognition to stop jetbot
+- Loi: Improve rail following stability, build image recognition to stop jetbot
 - Nate: Video and submit finished tutorials of jetbot running them.
 - Nate: Build ML model for color and object detection for use in starting, stopping and speed control.
 - Eric: Build ML model, create and tag images for additional training to develop better models.